AzwileMagwaza/Azwile19/README.md

 damage or malfunction.

-● You should exercise caution when relying on the system for doorbell notifications, ensuring they are always aware of visitors at the door.*/
+● You should exercise caution when relying on the system for doorbell notifications, ensuring they are always aware of visitors at the door.